deathzombee/demo_01/README.md

 >> this is where we add another text edit

-# be careful about what you edit where
+# why should you be careful you might ask?